RUSA Allocations FAQs

 7. Why can’t we have a retreat/social/end-of-the year/freshman orientation event?

 It does not meet the mission of your organization and is a misuse of student fees.
 Information regarding non-fundable events can be found on our guidelines.

-9. Why can’t we request funding for the involvement fairs or Rutgers Day?
+8. Can we request funding for the involvement fair or Rutgers Day?

 The Allocations Board is a group of appointed student leaders who are responsible for allocating approximately 1.5 million dollars to all of the student organizations at Rutgers.
 The Allocations Board is an arm of RUSA.
 Get to know us on the “Meet the Allocations Board” page of our website!

 No, the board is not paid.
 Each position on the board is voluntary.
 Every year, any undergraduate Rutgers student is invited to apply to be on the board.
 Once his/her application is received, an interview with outgoing board members and the RUSA Allocations Board advisors is scheduled, and the new board members are selected by RUSA.
 If you or someone you know is interested in applying, please visit our website.

 12. What is SABO and how do I access it?

 SABO, the Student Activities Business Office, acts as Rutgers’ bank.
 Treasurers (and one other officer) have access to the online account (http://rcsfao.rutgers.edu/).
 The SABO office is in the SAC where you can pick up checks and other monetary forms.